Oh and it's good to be back! This story is rated Mature for events in the final chapter.

 "S-sorry, Rosie, I was just returning that dress… didn't realise you had… company," Lily babbled, eyes darting curiously between the two of them, the spare set of keys that Albus claimed to have lost last month clutched in her fist.

 It took Rose a few seconds to contemplate the horror of the situation she now found herself in.
-Clad in a white tea-dress beneath a yellow raincoat that clashed awfully with her hair, Lily looked the picture of innocence.
-But Rose knew, after years of suffering the consequences of her young cousin's thirst for gossip and overactive imagination, that she was swimming in shark-infested waters.
+A picture of innocence, in her white tea-dress beneath a yellow raincoat that clashed awfully with her hair, Lily Potter was really anything but.
+Rose knew, after years of suffering the consequences of the girl's thirst for gossip and overactive imagination, that she'd just stumbled firmly into her cousin's cross-hairs.

-"Lily," she started warningly, swatting away Scorpius' hand that was still inexplicably resting at her hip, "this is absolutely not what it looks like -,"
+"Lily," she started warily, swatting away Scorpius' hand that was still inexplicably resting at her hip, "this is absolutely not what it looks like -,"

-"Uh huh, sure," Lily's gaze fell to the sizeable and oddly persistent bulge at the front of Scorpius' boxers and Rose could only watch as her eyes grew to the size of saucers.
-She threw Rose a scandalised look and winked in a way that couldn't have been less subtle if she'd actually tried.
+"Oh, I'm sure," Lily's gaze fell to the sizeable and oddly persistent bulge at the front of Scorpius' boxers, and Rose could only watch as her eyes grew to the size of saucers.
+Lily threw her a scandalised look and winked in a way that couldn't have been less subtle if she'd actually tried.

 Rose's cheeks turned a colour to match her hair.
 "Lily!
 I swear to you on Great-Aunt Muriel's life this is not -, I mean this did not happen!" she gestured wildly between herself and Scorpius.

 The younger girl's eyebrows were creeping up her forehead at a rate of knots.
-Scorpius thought they might be about to disappear off her face completely at any moment.
+Scorpius was muttering something about waiting to see if they would fall off her face entirely, which Rose pointedly ignored.

-"Honestly, Rosie, it's really none of my business…" Lily could barely contain her glee.
-"I'm actually not surprised though, I had money on you two getting off together much sooner than this -,"
+"Honestly, Rosie, it's really none of my business," Lily could barely contain her glee.
+As if that had ever stopped her before, Rose thought crossly.
+"I'm actually not surprised though, I had money on you two getting together much sooner than this -,"

 Rose felt her heart starting to pound in her chest.
 "Good Godric, Lily!
 Are you deaf?
 We didn't - I mean, we haven't -… this did not happen!"

-Rose, pointedly ignoring Lily's mutterings of "Merlin, this place is practically a brothel," turned on Albus furiously.
+Rose, pointedly ignoring Lily's mutterings of "Merlin, this place is practically a brothel," turned on Albus furiously: "I need to talk to you!
+About your useless prick of a best friend!"

 Lily let out a gasp, "You mean Al doesn't even know yet?!
 Oh, this is good."